orienteed/b2bstore-boilerplate-adapter/README.md

 This repository serves as a starting point for creating adapters for the [B2BStore project](https://github.com/orienteed/b2bstore).
 The adapters abstract the connection layer of the storefront and allow for connecting to different backends.

-This boilerplate includes a strong base architecture, and the necessary code to develop the library with [B2BStore project](https://github.com/orienteed/b2bstore) and publish to npmjs.com, while following best practices for the technologies used.
+This boilerplate includes a strong base architecture, and the necessary code to develop the library with the [B2BStore project](https://github.com/orienteed/b2bstore) and publish to _npmjs.com_, while following best practices for the technologies used.

 </br>